Research assistance

 Article Processing Charge (APC) discounts and waivers

 When publishing in Open Access journals, authors may be subject to an Article Processing Charge (APC).
 However, researchers at the Lithuanian Sports University who wish to publish in an OA journal can take advantage of APC discounts and waivers coordinated by the Electronic Information for Libraries (EIFL) organisation, who partners with the Lithuanian Research Library Consortium.
 A complete list of publishers with whom EIFL has signed offers on waived or discounted APCs can be found by clicking on this link.
 For more information about the EIFL-coordinated waived or discounted APCs for publishing in OA journals, please read this article.
 A list of journals that do not apply APCs or offer APC discounts can be downloaded here.
-You can also download the updated (05.03.2025) list of Taylor & Francis journals and check what APC applies when publishing in each of their journals.
+You can also download the updated (01.12.2026) list of Taylor & Francis Gold Open Access journals, publishing in which Lithuanian researchers can receive a 50% discount on APCs.

 Discounted Article Processing Charges for Lithuanian researchers to publish in SAGE